danstadler-pdx/grafana-alloy-pii-demo/demo02-docker/README.md

 &nbsp;
 ### 2) Take a look at config.alloy

+#### *** Temporary notes for this section ***
+For the moment, config.alloy pulls in 2 additional files: one for setting up our logging discovery and labeling, the other is still our local copy of the masking moddule we used in demo01.

+The next round of changes will switch over to using the import.git component, and then the next block of text will make more sense.

+&nbsp;
+#### *** Proposed real notes, after import.git is added ***

 The file is in this directory.
 What's very different about this file, vs. the first demo, is that it only does 2 things:
 1) Configure our logging preferences
 2) Pull down our actual configuration from the GitHub-hosted version of this repository.